Mounika-Routhu/Technical-stuff/Interview questions/Theory/react theory.md

      - node_modules/ is created
      - package-lock.json is generated
-     - All dependencies listed in package.json are installed
+     - All dependencies listed in package.json are installed Scaffolding means -> Setting up the initial structure of a project automatically, including folders, files, and basic configurations.

 ## What is NPX?
 1. npx is a command-line tool that comes bundled with npm (v5.2.0 and above)
 2. npx lets you run Node.js packages without installing them globally, perfect for one-time tools like create-react-app.